kristinemlarson/gnssrefl/docs/pages/contributions_questions.md

 If you are new to the software, you should consider watching the [videos about GNSS-IR](https://www.youtube.com/playlist?list=PL9KIPkLxL-c_d-NlNsaoGgScWqSxxUB5n)

-Before you ask for help - a few things to ask yourself:
+Before you ask for help - you should check to see if you are running the current software.

-Are you running the current software?
 Please go to the install page for help on how to update your latest docker/jupyter installs.
-For github/pypi, we recommend doing a clean and new install.
+For github/pypi, we recommend doing a clean download and new install.

 You are encouraged to submit your concerns as an issue to the [github repository](https://github.com/kristinemlarson/gnssrefl).
 If you are unfamiliar